maxweinstein77/ISLR/README.md

 # An Introduction to Statistical Learning with Applications in R

-This repo contains my R code from [An Introduction to Statistical Learning with Applications in R](https://www.statlearning.com/) course.
+This repo contains my R code from [An Introduction to Statistical Learning with Applications in R](https://www.statlearning.com/).